-Now, let’s start from the beginning … Can We place a cement plug using the Balanced Plug Technique across Highly deviated or Horizontal well section?
+Now, let’s start from the beginning … Can We place a cement plug using the Balanced Plug Technique across a horizontal or highly deviated well section?

-Not really, because there is very little to no balancing with Gravity pulling perpendicularly (or close to) and making anything heavier than the mud to slump low side, unless the diference in fluid properties comes to an equilibrium at some time.
+Not really, because there is very little to no balancing with gravity pulling perpendicularly (or close to) and making anything heavier than the mud to slump low side, unless the difference in fluid properties comes to equilibrium at some time.

 Remember: the force to balance the cement plug is the hydrostatic differential pressure between the inside of the placement pipe and the annulus, and this force needs to overcome the resistance to flow given by the mud and the cement slurry.